 Hotels in Columbia run from $72-$130 a night during non-event (graduation/football home games) dates.
 Tiger baseball tickets are $5 ($3 for children/seniors) and parking is free.
 The restaurants in Columbia run gamut from pizza palaces to fine dining and can cost between $5-$50.
 You are paying college town prices, not big city prices, when you visit Columbia.

 Due to its equidistant location between St Louis and Kansas City, Columbia is a great midway point in doing a 3-game baseball weekend.
 Many people have seen an afternoon Cardinals game, hopped in their cars to catch a night game in Columbia, spend the night and then head over to Kansas City for a Royals game on Saturday.

 Columbia also has a very active cultural district with plenty of museums, concert facilities, and art galleries to visit.

-I also want to give an extra point for the event staff at Mizzou games.
-The night I attended there was a baseball game, a women's softball game (versus defending national champion, the University of Florida) and a track meet all being held within the Missouri sports complex.
+An extra point is also awarded for the event staff at Mizzou games.
+The night I attended there was a baseball game, a women’s softball game (versus defending national champion, the University of Florida) and a track meet all being held within the Missouri sports complex.
 The event staff handled this with a professionalism you do not often see at the college level.
-They are friendly, welcoming and are great ambassadors for the University.
+They are friendly, welcoming and are great ambassadors for the university.